 A biomass plant works with wood chips from our forest and from apple and vine wood.
 Gravity over three storeys replaces the use of pumps to a large extent.

 What happens next?
 It gives us great pleasure to see the mindful use our children make of sensitive resources and the protection they afford the natural cycles.
-In many steps large and small we are continuing with great enthusiasm along the road with have chosen.
+In many steps large and small we are continuing with great enthusiasm along the road wich have chosen.

 ¹ The author: Biodynamic mentor and consultant to Manincor and prominent wineries.
 Having practiced agriculture and winegrowing in Switzerland he studied agro-ecology in the USA and lectures on biodynamics.